electrode-io/electrode-native/ern-local-cli/README.md

 ```
 ├── ern
 │   ├── cauldron                    [=== Cauldron client ===]
-│   │   ├── add                     [--- Add stuff to the cauldron --]
+│   │   ├── add                     [--- Add objects to the cauldron --]
 │   │   |   ├── binary              Add a native app binary
 │   │   |   ├── dependency          Add a native app dependency
 │   │   |   ├── miniapp             Add a miniapp to the cauldron
 │   │   |   ├── nativeapp           Add a native application
-│   │   ├── del                     [--- Remove stuff from the cauldron --]
+│   │   ├── del                     [--- Remove objects from the cauldron --]
 │   │   |   ├── dependency          Remove a native dependency
 │   │   |   ├── nativeapp           Remove a native application
-│   │   ├── get                     [--- Retrieve stuff from the cauldron --]
+│   │   ├── get                     [--- Retrieve objects from the cauldron --]
 │   │   |   ├── binary              Get the binary of a native app version
+│   │   |   ├── config              Get a configuration from the cauldron
 │   │   |   ├── dependencies        Get native dependencies info
 │   │   |   ├── nativeapp           Get a native application info
+│   │   ├── repository              Manage Cauldron git repository(ies)
+│   │   |   ├── add                 Add a Cauldron git repository
+│   │   |   ├── current             Display the currently activated Cauldron repository
+│   │   |   ├── list                List all Cauldron repositories
+│   │   |   ├── remove              Remove a cauldron repository given its alias
+│   │   |   ├── use                 Select a Cauldron repository to use
+|   |   ├── update                  Update objects in the Cauldron
-│   │   ├── start                   Start the cauldron service
+│   │   |   ├── nativeapp           Update a native application info in cauldron
 │   ├── generate                    [=== Generation related commands ===]
 │   │   ├── api
 │   │   │    ├── init               Generates an API package using ern-api-gen